 Six years after launching FLYY’s wilderness expedition program, we are seeing our own community positively impacted by this vision.
 Ultimately, our dreams materialized into a way for participants to finally breathe life in and discover their resilience and worth.
 It has been an incredibly humbling experience for us.
 Both Troy and I have overcome our own personal challenges and have participated in wilderness programming at various points in our lives, so we know firsthand how a dynamic wilderness experience promotes positive change in people who are struggling.
 It can be life-altering for anyone, and can indeed be a way to lift up a struggling family.

 Our newest passion is sharing our collective knowledge and expertise when it comes to Wilderness Program Development.
 This is an investment for a community in many ways.
 It took us almost two years to develop and be completely prepared to safely and effectively deliver the mission of FLYY before we conducted our first expedition in 2011.
-And, up until the very last expedition, we had refined, evolved, and sought excellence in our programming.
+Up until the very last expedition, we had refined and sought excellence in our programming.
 It takes time, work, and commitment to get a high caliber wilderness program established but the good news is that every piece of this knowledge can be passed on!

 It is incredibly exciting for us to work and collaborate with others that want to create their own safe, effective, innovative, and meaningful wilderness programs for youth, young adults, and families.